-The holiday tree lighting ceremony will take place at 4 pm in The Wrigley Building Centennial Plaza on Friday, November 19, to kick off the festive weekend before Chicago’s iconic Tree-Lighting Parade will move down North Michigan Avenue on Saturday, November 20.
+The holiday tree lighting ceremony will take place at 5.30 pm in The Wrigley Building Centennial Plaza on Saturday, November 19, to kick off the festive weekend before Chicago’s iconic Tree-Lighting Parade will move down North Michigan Avenue.

-After going virtual last year, the enormous live parade returns to normal in 2021 making it even more special after the events of the last year.
-With the first recognized event taking place in 1949 Chicago’s iconic Magnificent Mile Lights Festival has grown and grown in scale and scope since.
+After going virtual in 2020, the enormous live parade returned to normal in 2021 and will be fully back to its former glory this year.
+The first recognized event took place in 1949 and Chicago’s iconic Magnificent Mile Lights Festival has grown and grown in scale and scope since.
 According to the festival’s Chairman Gail Spreen the Magnificent Mile Lights Festival “is the third-largest parade in the country, televised in over 91 percent of the United States.

 The event-filled Saturday begins at 11:00 am starting at Lights Festival Lane (401 North Michigan Avenue) with a free-admission outdoor festival.
 A festive thoroughfare of booths and family activities, including photos with Santa Claus, treats from Eli’s Cheesecake, a holiday DJ, and more will be taking place for any crowds that come out to embrace the festive cheer before the grand Tree-Lighting Parade takes off down North Michigan Avenue.

-The BMO Magnificent Mile Lights Festival will be on ABC 7 Chicago at 6 pm on Sunday, November 21, with two additional broadcasts on Saturday, December 11 at 6 pm and on Saturday, December 25 at 12 pm.
+Like last year we are expecting The BMO Magnificent Mile Lights Festival to be aired on ABC 7 Chicago at 6 pm on Sunday, November 20, with two additional broadcasts likely to take place on Saturday, December 10, and Sunday, December 25.

 More information can be found at themagnificentmile.com/lights-festival.